williamgyamfik/YOLO_FRONTEND_TEST/README.md

 # Country Data Filter and Table
-This is a simple web application built with React Typescript Vite that allows users to filter and display country data based on country codes.
+This is a simple web application built with React Typescript that allows users to filter and display country data based on country codes.

 ## Usage